ENPINANGA VIGENS (Butler, 1879)

 In the female, forewing upperside similar to Enpinanga assamensis but ground colour darker grey-brown (as in Enpinanga borneensis) and dark brown median line half as broad.
 Hindwing upperside more uniform in colour than Enpinanga assamensis, without a darker marginal area; inner margin paler than rest of the wing, but not as bright or prominent as in Enpinanga borneensis.

 In the male genitalia, uncus slightly longer than gnathos, slightly spatulate, weakly curved.
 Gnathos shallowly sinuate distally.
 Valve with a patch of stridulatory scales.
 Harpe produced into a slender, acute, curved process.
-Aedeagus process spatualte, four times as long as wide, narrower basally, rounded apically, bearing teeth along the margin.
+Phallus process spatualte, four times as long as wide, narrower basally, rounded apically, bearing teeth along the margin.

 Male Enpinanga vigens, Sarawak, Malaysia, 6.iv.2007.
 Photo: © Leong Tzi Ming.
 Female Enpinanga vigens, Singapore, 23.xii.2013.
 Photo: © Leong Tzi Ming.